mahmoud/sedimental/entries/glom_cruising_data.md

 ------

-Not bad for five years, and still, so much more to talk about.
+Not bad for five years, and we haven't even scratched all the surfaces, yet.
 Hopefully the next showcase won't be quite so far out.